KenaiiDev/url-shortener-frontend/README.md

 1. Run the application in development mode: `npm run dev`
 2. Open your browser and navigate to `http://localhost:3000` to use it.

+## LIVE

+You can see the application running in the following [link](https://url-shortener-frontend-six.vercel.app/)

 ## CONTRIBUTIONS

 Contributions are welcome!
 If you find bugs or have suggestions, please open an issue or submit a pull request.